 Health Watch

-Harmful algal mats (benthic cyanobacteria) may be present.
-Avoid touching or disturbing algal mats.
+Harmful algae mats (benthic cyanobacteria) may be present.
+Avoid touching or disturbing algae mats.
 Avoid primary contact recreation (swimming and submerging the head) when recreating in this area.
 Do not drink in-stream water anywhere in the park.
 If you must filter water, do so directly from a spring source.

 Since July 2020, the National Park Service (NPS) in Zion National Park has been monitoring harmful algal bloom (HAB) toxin production on a monthly basis at several water bodies inside the park.